-Before we go into companies hiring their programmers and analysts from code academies, let’s get a clear idea of the current demand for such positions.
-No doubt many of you have heard that there is an increased need for people with technological profiles, or perhaps you are indeed experiencing this in your company right now?
-However, it’s useful to know exactly what this demand looks like and whether things are set to continue like this for the indefinite future.
+Before we go into the tech companies hiring programmers and analysts from code academies, let’s get a clear idea of the current demand.
+No doubt many of you have heard that there is an increased need for people with tech-heavy profiles – maybe within your own business.
+However, it’s useful to know exactly what this demand looks like and how long things are set to continue like this.

 What are the job portals saying about code academies?

 The Spanish job portal, ticjob.es, indicates that the most in-demand jobs right now are in the IT and technology sector.
 This is obvious, but which positions are they exactly?
-Well, the most in-demand job continues to be that of a Computer Programmer, making up 24% of the job market here in Spain, the demand for Programmer Analysts comes close behind at 23%.
+Well, the most in-demand role continues to be Computer Programmer, making up 24% of the job market here in Spain.
+The demand for Programmer Analysts comes close behind at 23%.
 Combine these two figures and that’s almost half of all jobs in Spain!
-So, why not inform about the different coding bootcamps and courses of Ubiqum?
+So, it’s a smart time to check out the range of coding bootcamps and courses at Ubiqum.

-Infojobs and ESADE’s yearly report depicts a sharp rise in computer programming jobs, highlighting the need for full stack developers, as these are people who have knowledge of both back and front-end software development.
-Though this table only shows up until 2016, it is clear that these positions are ever-more solicited and are likely to continue to be so.
+Infojobs and ESADE’s yearly report depicts a sharp rise in computer programming jobs, highlighting the need for full-stack developers, as these are people who have knowledge of both back and front-end software development.
+Though this table only shows up until 2016, these positions have only become more important for modern companies.

-So, with such a high demand for Programmers and Analysts, companies are facing much competition when hiring professionals from the IT and technology sector.
-No longer is it simply computer software companies like IBM and Apple that need developers and analysts, it’s anything from a clothing company to an automobile company, and clearly companies are struggling to find enough talented candidates as the top ones are quickly snapped up.
+So, with such a high demand for Programmers and Analysts, companies are facing tough competition when hiring professionals from the IT and technology sector.
+No longer is it simply computer software companies like IBM and Apple that need developers and analysts.
+It’s anything from clothing to car companies, and companies are clearly struggling to find enough talented candidates as the top profiles are quickly snapped up.

-For this very reason, companies are having to be increasingly more proactive when looking to hire programmers or data analysts, as if they wait for them to respond to job postings, another company will most likely seize them before they get a chance.
-Instead, what many forward thinking companies are doing is teaming up with code academies and headhunting the best talent before they’ve even finished the course.
+For this very reason, companies are having to be increasingly more proactive when looking to hire programmers or data analysts.
+Job postings are simply not good enough as the big guns attract all the attention.
+Instead, what many forward-thinking companies are doing is teaming up with code academies and headhunting the best talent before they’ve even finished the course.

 Here at Ubiqum Code Academy, almost half of our students are contracted by companies who actively seek out candidates for their vacant positions by getting in contact with Ubiqum.
 One way of doing this is by signing up to the portal and posting on the Job Notice Board, where they can post their open positions and have them seen by a breadth of highly skilled, job-ready candidates.